hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ### Within or outside of the application
 >For each activity: Does the activity happen from within the running application or is it made possible from something outside of the application?
 For example, a REPL works within a running process while the interactions with an auto test runner are based on re-running the application from the outside without any interactive access to process internal data.

+#### Live reloading
+When the system is the Elm debugger, live reloading happens from outside the system.
+There is an extra service that watches the files under development that is completely separated from the debugger itself.
+The browser plug-in that reloads the page when the service notifies it is also not part of the debugger.
+Both are components that are build _around_ the analyzed system itself.
+They are crucial for the system to work as intended, though.
+This is equivalent to the presence of browsers and operating systems being prerequisites for the Elm debugger.

+#### Live replaying
+Live replaying is part of the debugger itself.
+As described above, it is implemented in the `elm-lang/virtual-dom` package, which also provides all other parts of the debugger.

 ---